nusCS2113-AY1920S1/PersonalAssistant-Duke/README.md

 1. Rename the project if you want.
 Click `Next`.
 1. Ensure that your src folder is checked.
 Keep clicking `Next`.
 1. Click `Finish`.
+1. If there is an option to import this project as a gradle project, accept it.

 # Tutorials